 Tonnes of things I haven't thought of yet…

-One of the key things needed at this stage is advice and direction on how to develop this idea into a useful tool backed by a strong communtiy that gives impartial explanations of what is happening at the most important level of our society.
+The key thing needed at this stage is advice and direction on how to develop this idea into a useful tool.
+The app needs the backing of a strong community to manage and support it.